artiyadav28/theguardian/README.md

 ```bash
 NODE_ENV=production PORT=1025 pm2 start server.js --name "TheGuardianProject"
 ```
 Access the website from http://localhost:1025
+(The specified port must be greater than or equal to 1024)

 ## Dataset Collection
 The script used for generating the dataset for trust score is also included.